-Why would a firm hire you at age 65 (or would it be 66?), and go through all the effort of training you?
+As a mature entry lawyer, I expect some difficulty in finding a law firm that is a good fit for my expectations and experiences.
+But within two years, I also expect to open my own law firm leveraging my other experience both legally and in terms of how I help my clients.Why would a firm hire you at age 65 (or would it be 66?), and go through all the effort of training you?
 Do you think that such a generous firm would then be overjoyed to see you leave to start your own firm after only two years, presumably competing with them?
 Since you imply that you have experience in business, look at it from the perspective of a hiring manager -- would YOU hire a job applicant in such a situation? or would you hire someone who is 25, has no family obligations, and plans to stay with the firm for ten or twenty years?

 I really don't mean to throw cold water on your dreams, but try looking at it from the other side of the table.